top of page

 Certifications, Licenses & Memberships

 We are proud to be a New Mexico Safe Certified hospitality location, trained in COVID-Safe Practices to offer our guests the highest level of service, provide the most comfortable stay, and keep you and our staff safe.
 The only Abiquiú area bed and breakfast to have received this designation, it shows our commitment to keeping everyone safe.
-The Hacienda is also designated by the AHLA for their Stay Safe program.

-The Grand Hacienda holds New Mexico Bed and Breakfast and liquor licenses and is a member of the New Mexico Bed and Breakfast Association and the American Lodging & Hotel Association.
+The Grand Hacienda holds New Mexico Bed and Breakfast and liquor licenses, and is a member of the New Mexico Bed and Breakfast Association and is a member of Select Registry's distinctive inns.

 The Grand Plaza and 20 acres to explore